Esri/arcgis-maps-sdk-java-samples/symbology/simple-line-symbol-sample/README.md

 ##Simple Line Symbol##
-This sample demonstrates how to change a `SimpleLineSymbol` colour and style properties.
+Demonstrates how to change a SimpleLineSymbol's color and style properties.

 ##How to use the sample##
-For simplicity, the sample starts with a `Polyline` symbol with a default colour, width and style.
-Use the sample dropdowns to change the `SimpleLineSymbol` colour, width and style properties.
+Change Line Color:
+  - changes the color of the line symbol
+Change Line Width:
+  - change the width of the line symbol
+Change Line Style:
+  - changes the pattern of the line symbol

 ![](SimpleLineSymbol.png)

 ##How it works##
- To show picture marker symbols in your app:
+ To display a `SimpleLineSymbol`:

-- Create the `ArcGISMap`'s basemap
+1. Create a `ArcGISMap`'s with `Basemap`.
-- Create the GraphicsOverlay and add it to the `MapView` using `MapView#getGraphicsOverlays` method.
+2. Create a `GraphicsOverlay` and add it to the `MapView`, `MapView.getGraphicsOverlays().add()`.
-- Add the map to the view via `MapView` via `MapView#setMap()`.
+3. Add the map to the view, `MapView.setMap()`.
-- Create a `Polyline` using `PointCollection` to indicate the `Graphic`'s geometry.
+4. Create a `Polyline` using a `PointCollection` to indicate the boundaries of the `Graphic`.
-- Create a `SimpleLineSymbol` to indicate your line style and colour.
+5. Create a `SimpleLineSymbol(SimpleLineSymbol.Style, color, width)`.
+  - style, pattern that makes up this symbol
+  - color, color to display this symbol as
+  - width, size of this symbol
-- Lately, create a `Graphic` via `Graphic(geometry, symbol)` method and add it to the `GraphicsOverlay`.
+6. Lately, create a `Graphic(Geometry, Symbol)` and add it to the graphics overlay.

 ##Features##
 - ArcGISMap
+- Graphic
+- GraphicsOverlay
 - MapView
-- Graphic
 - Polyline
 - PointCollection
-- GraphicsOverlay
 - SimpleLineSymbol
+- SimpleLineSymbol.Style